anmol7240/credit-scoring-model/README.md

 ### Single Customer Prediction

-1. Open the Streamlit app
+1. Open the Streamlit app at `http://localhost:8501`
 2. Enter customer credit details in the sidebar:
    - Revolving Utilization Of Unsecured Lines
    - Age